 Average TTFB: 94ms | Uptime: 99.95% | Price: $9.95/month

-Digital Pacific has been around since 2000, and they've clearly learned a few things.
-Their WordPress hosting includes automatic updates, daily backups, and a staging environment that actually works properly.
+Digital Pacific has been around since 2000 and it shows in the polish.
+Their WordPress hosting ships with automatic updates, daily backups, and a staging setup that actually behaves.

-Their phone support is genuinely good.
-I called at 11 PM on a Saturday with a deliberately complex question about SSL certificate installation, and got through to someone who actually knew what they were talking about.
+The phone support holds its own.
+I rang at 11 pm on a Saturday with a deliberately messy SSL certificate installation question and got someone who knew their craft.

 3. VentraIP - Best Value for Small Business